Disc Brake Rotors

 Today's vehicles use friction braking systems, producing heat.
 This heat, combined with normal wear, can warp and distort rotors.
 As a result, front rotors contain ventilation fins that aid in cooling and circulate airflow.
 Typically, the solid rotor used on front-wheel drive vehicles' rear brakes is thinner and smaller in diameter.

 Two types of calipers are found on today's vehicles.
 The most common type found on front-wheel drive vehicles uses a floating caliper.
 It has the hub and rotor cast as two separate parts.
 This type of rotor is easy to remove and costs less to replace.
 The other type uses a fixed brake caliper and has the hub and rotor cast into one integral unit.

 Brake Rotor Inspection

-When a rotor checks within specifications it may be cut on a brake lathe.
-Make sure not to remove too much surface material and bring the thickness measurements below threshold.
-Remove only as much from the surface as needed and always perform a final slow cut.
+When a rotor checks within specifications, a brake lathe can resurface and restore the finish.
+Ensure not to remove too much surface material and bring the rotor's thickness measurements below the threshold.
+Remove only as much from the surface as needed, and always perform a final slow cut.

 The smoother the surface, the better.
 If you can feel ridges as you move your fingernail or a pen tip across its surface, it must be machined smoother.
 This roughness wears the pads sooner and may result in a vibrating or humming sound while braking.
 After machining a rotor, wash its surface with soap and water to remove excess metal shavings.